cckolon/ml-integration/README.md

 A project to use machine learning in Python to perform symbolic integration of functions.

-Inspired by the following paper: [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412.pdf) by Lample and Charton
+Inspired by Lample and Charton's paper, [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412.pdf).

 Other relevant links: